top of page

 Download the Eat Well guide and help your child to eat healthier.

-All children who complete their star charts with at least
+All children who complete their star charts with:

 For every week your child fills in their chart, they will earn one entry into the draw.

-The winner will be drawn on 30th of April to give plenty of children the opportunity to submit multiple entries for the draw.
+The winner will be drawn on 18 July to give plenty of children the opportunity to submit multiple entries for the draw.

 Healthy Eating Guidelines